Summary and Schedule

 What is uv?

-The uv tool is a fast Python package and project manager tool written in Rust.
+The uv tool is a fast Python package and project manager written in Rust.
 It is developed by Astral who also created ruff (linting and formatting) and ty (type checker).
 It replaces tools like pip, tox, conda, pipenv, poetry, pdm, pipx, and more.
 Different versions of Python can easily be managed with uv.
 A global cache is utilized for dependencies to prevent excessive package downloads and disk usage.
 It is the most simple and easiest way to install Python and run Python code and tools.

 Setup Instructions | Download files required for the lesson | |